axelspringer/semaeval/README.md

 Installation
 ------------

-Make sure you have Python 2.7 with pip and setuptools installed.
-Then clone the git repository and execute the following commands in the repository folder:
+Semaeval uses Python 2.7 and needs numpy and matplotlib installed.
+To install these dependencies you can do the following

+- Ubuntu/Debian:

+        apt-get update
+        apt-get install g++ git
+        apt-get install python-dev python-pip python-numpy python-matplotlib

+- Fedora/CentOS:

+        yum update
+        yum install gcc-c++ git
+        yum install python-devel numpy python-matplotlib

+- Mac OS X with Homebrew:

+        brew update
+        brew install git
+        brew install python
+        brew tap homebrew/python
+        brew install numpy
+        brew install matplotlib

+- Inside a virtual environment with Python 2.7 and pip/setuptools installed:

         pip install numpy matplotlib

+Then clone the git repository and execute the following command in the repository folder:

     python setup.py install

-This will install numpy and the semaeval package and all the necessary dependencies into your python environment.
+This will install the semaeval package and all the other necessary dependencies into your python environment.

 To use the package you have to create a file `config.yml` holding the configuration for all the semantic engines you want to use.
 To do this copy the template file `config_template.yml` and edit it with an editor of your choice: